siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 205 Continuity, Closure, and Medium Intuition.md

 ## 205.6 Summary

-The transport framework developed in the book is naturally medium-like because it describes one continuous substrate whose state is defined across an extent and whose changes are governed by local redistribution and closure relations.
+The transport framework developed in the book is a continuum mechanics of one continuous substrate whose state is defined across an extent and whose changes are governed by local redistribution and closure relations.

-That does not mean the book has derived Navier-Stokes or ordinary fluid mechanics.
-It means that the energy substrate is already being treated as a continuous medium in the minimal structural sense required by the mathematics.
+In that sense it is already a fluid-mechanics theory.
+The fluid is electromagnetic energy itself, while the familiar hydrodynamic variables arise later as coarse-grained summaries of the deeper transport closure.